 I have not been blogging for quite some time.
-This is because last month I became a first-time dad and I was real busy with my day-time job.
-I engaged a confinement nanny to look after both my wife and my little bundle of joy during this challenging period.
+This is because last month I became a first-time dad and I was really busy with my day-time job.
+To manage time, I engaged a confinement nanny to look after both my wife and my little bundle of joy during this challenging period.
+The experience also gave me the business idea of setting up a confinement nanny agency.

 1) S$700 to the confinement agency